openrails/openrails/Source/Documentation/Manual/developing.rst

   The traditional naming pattern applies here.
   (Note, the nodes “name” attributes are not used for anything, unlike in stf.)
-- LOD-s can be defined either as internals via the MSFT_lod extension, or externals by creating multiple gltf files and adding the suffixes of pattern
-  <name>LOD01.gltf, <name>_LOD02.gltf, etc… The author still needs to define
-  the displaying criteria in the root node of the LOD 0, as defined in the extension, using a line like:
+- LOD-s can be defined either as internals via the `MSFT_lod <https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Vendor/MSFT_lod/README.md>`_ extension, or externals by creating multiple gltf files and adding the suffixes of pattern <name>_LOD01.gltf, <name>_LOD02.gltf, etc… The author may still define the displaying criteria in the root node of the LOD 0, as described in the extension, using a line like:

   .. code-block:: json